jawah/niquests/docs/user/advanced.rst

     r = niquests.get('https://github.com', timeout=(3.05, 27))

-If the remote server is very slow, you can tell Requests to wait forever for a response, by passing None as a timeout value and then retrieving a cup of coffee.::
+If the remote server is very slow, you can tell Niquests to wait forever for a response, by passing None as a timeout value and then retrieving a cup of coffee.::